Socialists, Bush, Media All on the Same Open Borders Page, Anyone Care?

 Republicans, Democrats, and media are demanding the President back down and go back to the open borders policy of ‘catch and release’ although it encourages more of these abusive foreign parents to send their children north — alone.

 Democrats are ginning up a manufactured crisis.
-The master manipulators have the media to help them in their manipulation of the masses.
+These master manipulators have the media to help them in their manipulation of the masses.
 They are doing it to take attention away from their corruption and to take down President Trump.

 Listen to Mrs. Nielsen explain the situation.
 Congress must change the laws:

-It’s important to note that the platform of the Democrat Socialists is more stringent than the Communist Party USA.
-CPUSA was formed by Soviet-tied Communists.
+It’s important to note that the platform of the Democrat Socialists is often more hardline than the Communist Party USA.
+That is even though CPUSA was formed by Soviet-tied Communists.
 The leftists like to say there is a big difference between Socialists and Democrat Socialists and Communists.
-Philosophically there is but they all end up in the same place and the big lie is they are different and, if done right, it can work.
+Philosophically there is a difference but they all end up in the same place and the big lie is they are different and, if done right, can work.

 In the end, all of this is about the freedom of the American people.
 Democrats want Americans under one-party rule.
 Without choice, we are enslaved by rulers and we will no longer control our government.
-The left wants to pour poor, uneducated people from Socialist nations into the USA who are indebted to them for life.
+The left wants to pour poor, uneducated people from Socialist nations into the USA, people who are indebted to them for life.
 That brings about a one-party nation.

 The law was put in place under George Bush.
 Sarah Sanders explained that after Laura Bush demonized the President.

+About that law separating children and parents at the border!
 Sarah Huckabee Sanders said: “This law was actually signed into effect in 2008 under her husband’s leadership… We’re not the ones responsible for creating this problem.
 We’ve inherited it.”

 Sarah Sanders drops truth bomb on Laura Bush’s comments about family separation policy: “This law was actually signed into effect in 2008 under her husband’s leadership… We’re not the ones responsible for creating this problem.
 We’ve inherited it.” pic.twitter.com/LMeUYEV7pt